Learning Farsi Online

 Persian New Year Table’s Symbolism- 7 Items with Philosophy

+Do you know what the name of Persian new year table is?
+What items are placed on the Persian New Year table?
+What is the philosophy behind the Persian New Year table’s items?
 As the vibrant spring blooms herald the arrival of Nowruz, the Persian New Year, households across Iran prepare to welcome the new season with joyous celebrations and cherished traditions.
 At the heart of these festivities lies the Haft-Seen table (the Persian New Year table), adorned with an array of symbolic items that hold deep cultural significance.
-In this post, we invite you to delve into the rich tapestry of Persian culture as we explore the meanings behind the Haft-Seen table symbols, offering insight into the traditions that have been passed down through generations.

 The Haft-Seen table, literally translated as “Seven S’s,” is a cornerstone of Nowruz celebrations, representing the renewal of life and the arrival of spring.
 Each item placed on the Haft-Seen Persian New Year Table begins with the Persian letter “س” (pronounced “seen”), symbolizing blessings and abundance for the coming year.
 From the verdant sprouts of Sabzeh (wheat or lentil sprouts) symbolizing rebirth to the sweet scent of Samanu (wheat germ pudding) representing fertility and prosperity, each element carries its own unique significance.